 The compact town of Stuart lies on a peninsula that juts out into the St. Lucie River off the Indian River and has a remarkable amount of shoreline for its size.
 It scores huge points for its charming historic district and is the self-described "Sailfish Capital of the World."
-On the southern end, you’ll find Port Salerno and its waterfront area, the Manatee Pocket, which are a skip away from
+On the southern end, you’ll find Port Salerno and its waterfront area, the Manatee Pocket, which are a skip away from the St. Lucie Inlet.

 Immediately north of Stuart is down-to-earth Jensen Beach.
 Both Stuart and Jensen Beach straddle the Indian River and occupy Hutchinson Island, the barrier island that continues into the town of Fort Pierce.
 Between late April and August, hundreds, even thousands, of turtles come here to nest along the Atlantic beaches.
 Residents have taken pains to curb the runaway development that has created commercial crowding to the north and south, although some high-rises have popped up along the shore.